 Columbia Greenway Rail Trail

 This multi-use rail trail is a phased project that connects the south end to the Southwick Rail Trail and extends north, currently to Main Street in downtown Westfield.
-The current phase connecting the trail to Women’s Temperance Park, just north of the Westfield River, is currently under construction.
-Anticipated completion has been delayed until early 2022.
+The current phase connecting the trail to the Westfield River Esplanade, is under construction.
+Anticipated completion has been delayed to Spring 2023.